Hotel Sahara: Plot

-The Hotel Sahara, situated in a desert oasis, quickly empties when the patrons learn that the Italian Army has commenced hostilities in the North African Campaign.
-Emad, the hotel's owner, also wants to flee, but is persuaded by his fiancee, Yasmin, to stay and try to save the hotel, all he owns.
+The Hotel Sahara, situated in a desert oasis, quickly empties when the patrons learn that the Italian Army has commenced hostilities in the North African campaign.
+Emad, the hotel's owner, also wants to flee, but is persuaded by his fiancee, Yasmin Pallas, to stay and try to save the hotel, all he owns.
 The other two members of the staff also stay: Yasmin's mother, Madame Pallas, and Yusef, the major domo.

-The Italians take over the hotel, and Capitano Alberto Giuseppi (in the film, he introduces himself as Alberto Del Nobile, a more plausible Italian surname than "Giuseppi") is soon captivated by Yasmin's charms.
+The Italians take over the hotel, and Capitano Alberto Giuseppi Del Nobile is soon captivated by Yasmin's charms.
 His orderly is attracted to Madame Pallas.
-Later, however, the main Italian Army suffers a defeat, and Giuseppi's small detachment is ordered to retreat, destroying any structures that may aid the enemy – which will include the hotel.
+Later, however, the main Italian Army suffers a defeat, and Del Nobile's small detachment is ordered to retreat, destroying any structures that may aid the enemy – which will include the hotel.
 Emad sabotages their truck to delay them, giving him the chance to disconnect their demolition charges just in time to save the hotel, as Yusef fires into the air to speed the Italians on their way.

 Next to arrive are the British.
-Major Randall and Captain Cheyne both vie for Yasmin's attention, while Madame Pallas flirts with the enlisted men.
+Major Bill Randall and Captain Edgar "Puffin" Cheyne both vie for Yasmin's attention, while Madame Pallas flirts with the enlisted men.
 Randall's assignment is to recruit the Arabs to work for the British.
-Emad informs the major that they prefer goods, rather than money, so he sends Cheyne and Private Binns to requisition supplies.
+Emad informs Randall that they prefer goods, rather than money, so he sends Cheyne and Private Binns to requisition supplies.
 He also orders a dozen nylons, on his own account.
 When they return, Cheyne lies about not being able to find any, having kept them for himself as a gift for Yasmin.
 When Randall finds out, he sends Cheyne with Emad who has agreed to attend a conference with the local Arabs, if only to get the British to leave.

 While they are gone, Randall swims in the hotel pool with Yasmin.
 When about a dozen Germans drive up, the outnumbered British have to hastily leave, with Randall still in his swim trunks.
-Leutnant Gunther von Heilicke requisitions the hotel, but is (initially) immune to Yasmin's charms.
+Lieutenant Gunther von Heilicke requisitions the hotel, but is (initially) immune to Yasmin's charms.
 He sets off Randall's booby trap, but emerges unscathed.
 Emad and Cheyne return to the hotel on camels, accompanied by the Arabs.
 Cheyne is in Arab dress.
-Von Heilicke has the Arabs stay for a feast, then insists on being introduced to the sheiks.
+Heilicke has the Arabs stay for a feast, then insists on being introduced to the sheiks.
 Before he gets to Cheyne, Yasmin provides a distraction, dressing up in the departed Fatima's costume and performing a belly dance, as Emad leads Cheyne away to make his escape on a camel.